 Annual Drug and Alcohol Notification

-St. Cloud State University (SCSU) is required by law to provide an annual notification to all students, staff, and faculty of the policies, sanctions, and risks associated with the use of alcohol and other drugs.
+St. Cloud State University (SCSU) is required by law to provide an annual notification to all students and employees of the policies, sanctions, and risks associated with the use of alcohol and other drugs.

 This notification provides the following information: